Passivhaus certified social housing

 As the heat demand was going to be so minimal, air source heat pumps were not required and heating is provided by direct electric radiators, with hot water provided by a hot water heat pump in each dwelling.

-Each dwelling has a minimum of 3.44 kWp of solar PV.
-Based on the two completed blocks, this is sufficient to provide an equivalent of at least 90% of the predicted energy demand.
+Each dwelling has between 3.44 – 6.075 kWp of solar PV.
+This is sufficient to provide an equivalent of at least 90% of the predicted energy demand.
+Two blocks were able to achieve Passivhaus Plus due to their large PV arrays.

 Overheating strategy